ArguedJoker/exercise-app/README.md

 Currently, there are plans for a homepage where current and prospective users can log in or make a new account.
 If at any point a new user tries to navigate to a page where they do not have access to they will be redirected to the login or make a new account page.

 Customers that are logged in will see a welcome back page instead of the home page.
-On this home page will be the latest inspirational quote, and the last activity the customer had added.
+If a customer wants to add a new activity, they fill in the appropriate form and then they can click on the add button where they will be redirected to the add-an-activity page and can start to make the necessary additions to their activity.

-If a customer wants to add a new activity they can click on the add button (has a "+" symbol) where they will be redirected to the add-an-activity page and can start to make the necessary additions to their activity.
+If a customer wants to make a change and update an existing activity from the welcome page they are able to fill in the update form and then click submit.

 If a customer wants to make a change and update an existing activity from the welcome page they are able to hover over the activity to show a drop down of options.
 Alternatively, the customer can go to the activities page.
 The final part of the application at this stage would allow for the user to delete their created account should they decide they do not want to use the application.
 To do this, they can navigate to their profile page where they can then delete their account.